Buddha Garden began in 2000 when Priya took over about an acre and a half of land that was to become the vegetable garden of Siddhartha Farm.

 The aim of the course was to provide apprentices with skills in organic farming which included both practical and management skills, such as computing and accounts, that are needed to run a successful farm.
 At the same time they would also participate in a general education course that included learning English and finding out about Auroville.
 Through discussion and reflection we would also, together, examine the various challenges of living well and how they would like to incorporate these principles in their own lives.
 From the beginning it was hoped that the volunteers would join in this program by offering to share their passions or skills.
 Although the program had some successes (You can read a more detailed description of this program and why we had to discontinue it in the section about the apprenticeship program) we decided to discontinue the program in 2006.

 Up until 2005 Priya had been living in Buddha Garden on her own with the part time help of Arjunan.
-In May 2005 Somasundaram, an Aurovilian, came to live and work in Buddha Garden together with Vivek who over the next four years carried out the fieldwork for his PhD (at the university of Lucknow) in Buddha Garden as well as helping to run the farm.
+In May 2005 Somasundaram, an Aurovilian, came to live and work in Buddha Garden and during this time Vivek also came to help.